 Network Acceptance Members.
-A large number of institutions that offer their own prepaid cards accept funds through our reload network, using our MoneyPak product.
-We provide reload services to over 120 third-party prepaid card programs, including programs offered by UniRush, H&R Block, and AccountNow.
+A large number of program managers that offer their own prepaid cards accept funds through the Green Dot Network.
+We provide reload services to more than 120 third-party prepaid card programs, including programs offered by UniRush and H&R Block.
 MasterCard's RePower Reload Network also uses the Green Dot Network to facilitate cash reloads for its own member programs.
-In addition, we provide reload services to other kinds of institutions and their customers.
-For example, we enable PayPal customers to use a MoneyPak to fund a new or existing PayPal account.
+In addition, we provide reload services to other kinds of financial services firms and their customers.